This rich and flavorful oxtail stew is also very healthy. Enjoy it as is, or on a bed of mashed cauliflower, for the perfect comfort food meal.

 - 1 teaspoon hot sauce

-- 1 teaspoon kosher salt (only if using coconut aminos)
+- 1 teaspoon kosher salt (omit if using soy sauce)

 - 1 teaspoon garlic powder